 Green cleaning services and chemicals can eliminate common environmental factors and practices that contribute to poor student health; the leading preventable cause of student and faculty absences.

 Green Cleaning Services and Infection Prevention in Schools

-According to Green Clean Schools Healthy Schools Campaign, there are three fundamental concepts that districts must adopt to ensure the health and safety of their staff and students.
+According to the Green Clean Schools Healthy Schools Campaign, there are three fundamental concepts that districts must adopt to ensure the health and safety of their staff and students.

 - Hygiene Education.

 - A thorough green cleaning program, and;

 - Cleaning with the right equipment and procedures.